ChantalMP/Unsupervised_pre-training_of_graph_transformers_on_patient_population_graphs/README.md

 ![method overview](overview.jpg)

-This is the official code to the paper "Unsupervised pre-training of graph transformers on patient population graphs".
+This is the official code to the arxiv paper ["Unsupervised pre-training of graph transformers on patient population graphs"](https://arxiv.org/abs/2207.10603).

 ## Setup